ryym/othernpm/README.md

 ### Node.js API

 Othernpm also provides API used in Node.js scripts.
-The module load configurations from `package.json` automatically so that you can use them as functions.
+The module loads configurations from `package.json` automatically so that you can use them as functions.

 ```javascript